-Humidity is one of your skin's best friends.
-It's an essential for healthy, beautiful skin.
+Humidity is one of your skin’s best friends.
+It’s essential for healthy, beautiful skin.
 In fact, the beauty benefits of humidity could be one reason why Cleopatra spent so much time floating down the Nile.
-However, if you don't live near the Nile, you can use a humidifier to add moisture to your skin.
+However, if you don’t live near the Nile, you can use a humidifier to add moisture to your skin.
 This is especially important during winter when household air is warm and dry due to heating.

 Why are proper levels of humidity so important to your skin (the body’s largest organ) and general good health?

 Low humidity causes dry skin, dry hair, itching and chapping.
 When skin becomes dry and irritated, eczema can flare.
 Mucous membranes in your nose and throat dry out, increasing discomfort and susceptibility to colds and respiratory illness.
 With low humidity levels, body moisture evaporates so quickly that you feel chilled even at higher thermostat settings.
 Dry skin can look tight, dull and flaky.

 Adding a humidifier to your home can remedy these problems and help skin look younger and healthier.